Margot Holmes - International Artists' Manager

 It was while she was living on Bowen Island that she volunteered for the International Choral Symposium, and managed the front of house for one of the venues.
 “I got to meet so many people.
 And, a couple of months later I ended up promoting the 25th anniversary show for the British Columbia Boys Choir.
 They offered me a job.”

-With the BC Boys Choir, Margot has travelled a number of times to Europe, China, Australia and New Zealand.
+With the BC Boys Choir, Margot has travelled to Europe, China, Australia and New Zealand.
 “I feel so lucky.
 I've basically seen the world.
 And I have lots of fond memories.
-It has been 15 years.
 I'm a fixture but it was never my plan.
 I really like working with youth; it reminds me of what I used to do.
 I had wonderful influences when I was young; I sang in great choirs and played in youth orchestras.
 I believe the excellence that you can teach youth carries them on through a lifetime, whether it is in sport or performing arts.
 Many of the Boys Choir alumni members are professional performers, and there are 800 of them out there around the world.”

 Working in the arts, as in the media, can often be crazy business.
 “That's the nature of it,” Margot reminds me when we head into hectic weeks before performances.
 “It is exciting.
 Everything you have planned for will hopefully come together.”